quyunniii/Hour_of_Dawn/README.md

 # Hour_of_Dawn
 > 8.1 updates:
 > - background mostly done
-> - there will be a grey mask on a block if there is a mouse click event anywhere on the block
+> - able to click on single block
 > ![8.1](/notes/8.1.png)